imperugo/imperugo.github.io/_posts/2014-06-09-top-must-know-frameworks-for-net-web-developers.markdown

 ######Website: *[http://redis.io/](http://redis.io/)*<br/>
 ######Source code: *[https://github.com/antirez/redis](https://github.com/antirez/redis)*<br/>

 Redis is an open source caching Framework that offers an advanced Dictionary (key/value) storage.
 Recently it's available (as preview) also on Windows Azure ([here](http://azure.microsoft.com/blog/2014/06/05/mvc-movie-app-with-azure-redis-cache-in-15-minutes/) a good article explains how to use redis with MVC and Azure).
-The most interesting thing about that is absolutely the performance.
-He's really really fast and also available on distributed infrastructures.
-If you go in a multi-server application probably is the best solution.
+The Performance of this Framework are great: it is very fast, and it also available on distributed infrastructures.
+If you go in a multi-server application, probably it is the best solution.

 <br/>

 ###**XUnit**###
 ######Source code: *[https://github.com/xunit/xunit](https://github.com/xunit/xunit)*<br/>

-Probably is the most active testing framework for .NET applications.
-It's used on lot of the Frameworks mentioned in this post (included MS Stack).
+This is the most active testing framework for .NET applications.
+It's used on lot of the Frameworks mentioned in this post (MS Stack included).
 It has support for [Resharper](http://www.jetbrains.com/resharper/), [CodeRush](https://www.devexpress.com/Products/CodeRush/) Test Runner and [Xamarin](xamarin.com) Test Runner.

 <br/>